 Open Control app in your iPhone and in the main view tap New run, select Import Workout, choose the course you want to import and select Import.

-Open Control app in your iPhone and in the main view tap New run, select Garmin Connect, choose the course you want to import and select Import.
+Open Control app in your iPhone and in the main view tap New run, select the service you want to use Garmin Connect, Suunto or Polar, then choose the course you want to import and select Import.

 If your course is not visible, scroll to the bottom of the screen and select Get older activities.
-Already imported routes are listed at the bottom of the screen.
+Already imported routes are marked on the list as already imported.

-First time you try to import courses from Garmin connect, you will be instructed how to authorize Control to fetch activities from Garmin Connect.
+First time you try to import courses from Garmin connect, Suunto or Polar, you will be instructed how to authorize Control to fetch activities.

 Drag and Drop FIT or GPX file to Control on iPad

-You can use iOS’s capability to run multiple windows in parallel to drag and drop GPX or FIT files to Control.
+You can use iPadOS’s capability to run Control in SplitView or in Stage Manager mode to drag and drop GPX or FIT files to Control.
 You can do this by opening Apple’s Files app and opening Control to another window parallel to Files app.
 Navigate in Files app to file you want to import and drag it to Control-window.